Can a photographer without experience do erotic shoots?

 These are mostly well-meaning personas, but they are also the photographers who are going to give the model a bad time.
 And you could say that this has nothing to do with the genre, but I would say you can do more damage in an erotic shoot than in a fashion shoot this way.
 An erotic shoot is a lot more intense for the model and if you don’t have the social aptness to put the model at ease and make sure she has a good time, then don’t start shooting erotic photography.

-This image is lockedLogin To Unlock This Image!
+This content is only for subscribersLogin To Unlock This Content!

 Focus during a shoot